cardano-foundation/CIPs/CIP-0096/README.md

 Audits are being published on-chain using this CIP by auditors.

+The Certification Working Group has produced the specification for the different certification levels, in a CIP or in another reference documents.

 Certificates are being issued on-chain by multiple auditors and certification companies using this CIP.

 Certificates are being displayed by multiple DApps stores or aggregators which uses this format.